garris/BackstopJS/README.md

 **Catch CSS curve balls.**

-BackstopJS tests your responsive web UI by visually comparing DOM screenshots at various viewport sizes.
+BackstopJS automates CSS regression tesing of your responsive web UI by comparing DOM screenshots at various viewport sizes.

+Try the step-by-step tutorial on [http://css-tricks.com/automating-css-regression-testing/](http://css-tricks.com/automating-css-regression-testing/).

 Learn more at [http://BackstopJS.org/](http://garris.github.io/BackstopJS/).

-**Once installed, heres how it works:**
+##Heres how it works:##

 1. Set up a test config file: specify screen sizes and DOM selectors.
 2. Use BackstopJS to create reference screenshots.
 3. Make some changes to your CSS or add new DOM components.
 4. Run a test.
-BackstopJS creates a set of *test* screenshots and any changes show up in the report!
+BackstopJS creates a set of *test* screenshots and any changes show up in a report!

 **Backstory:** BackstopJS is basically a wrapper around the very fabulous [Resemble.js](https://github.com/Huddle/Resemble.js) component written by [James Cryer](https://github.com/jamescryer).
 Other implementations of Resemble.js, namely [PhantomCSS](https://github.com/Huddle/PhantomCSS) require writing long form [CasperJS](http://casperjs.org) tests.
 This is of course great for testing complex UI interactions – but kind of cumbersome for more simple applications like static CMS templates or other higher level sanity testing.